-The time has come, dear travelers, to talk about cocido, or to be more precise, cocido Madrileño completo.
-The Full Cocido (pronounced co -thee -dough).
-It’s Madrid’s most typical dish and you should try it, if only to say that you have!
+The time has come, dear travelers, to talk about cocido, The Full Cocido (pronounced co -THEE -dough) is Madrid’s most typical dish, and you should try it!
 Madrid’s most traditional restaurants offer it one day a week only, which increases its mystique.
 Don’t despair – you needn’t roam the city looking for it!
 In Casa Alvarez, you lucky omnivores can enjoy it any day of the week!
 Except for Wednesdays – that’s their day off.

-Eating cocido involves some ceremony so here comes the fun part.
-First they bring you a bowl of cooked vermicelli pasta, then the water everything has been stewed in is poured on top.
-And there you have your first course – soup.
-Once you polish that off, the veggies and meat are tipped out onto your plate – they have been kept warm in the dinky lidded earthenware pot that everything was cooked in.
+Eating cocido involves some ceremony, so here comes the fun part.
+First they bring you a bowl of cooked noodles, then the water everything has been stewed in is poured on top: first course – soup.
+That finished, the veggies and meat are tipped out onto your plate – they have been kept warm in the dinky lidded earthenware pot that everything was cooked in.
 It’s a lot of food, so come hungry.

-There are many other great Spanish mainstays to have at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals, and you can visit the Rastro (a huge Sunday open-air market) before lunch to work up your appetite.
+There are many other great Spanish mainstays at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals.